James-T-Ardian/docs-cicd/README.md

   🚀 UBC Launch Pad's official knowledge base 🚀
 </p>

-Welcome to the Launch Pad docs hub.
+Welcome to the Launch Pad docs hub..

 We store a great deal of documents that encompasses our club information, good resources and our handbook.
 This ensures that Launch Pad will have its autonomy as a team club.